VBernasconi/digital_musicology/milestone4.md

 <img src="images/drifts/tempo.png" alt="drawing" width="900"/>
 The first graph shows that there is not really a difference in tempo through the years, the changes that appear are not significant because of the confidence interval.

-No significant event can be observed in the tempo salient drift figure.
+No significant event can be observed in the tempo salient peaks figure.

 ###### 1.1.7 Energy